US ambassador visits Wall Street Journal reporter detained in Russia on charges of espionage | Law-Order

 US ambassador visits Wall Street Journal reporter detained in Russia on charges of espionage

-US Ambassador Lynne Tracy on Monday was allowed to visit Wall Street Journal reporter Evan Gerhkovich, who has been behind bars in Russia since March on charges of espionage.Tracy last visited Gerhkovich in April.
+US Ambassador Lynne Tracy on Monday was allowed to visit Wall Street Journal reporter Evan Gershkovich, who has been behind bars in Russia since March on charges of espionage.Tracy last visited Gershkovich in April.
 The 31-year-old US citizen was arrested in the city of Yekaterinburg while on a reporting trip to Russia.

-US Ambassador Lynne Tracy on Monday was allowed to visit Wall Street Journal reporter Evan Gerhkovich, who has been behind bars in Russia since March on charges of espionage.
+US Ambassador Lynne Tracy on Monday was allowed to visit Wall Street Journal reporter Evan Gershkovich, who has been behind bars in Russia since March on charges of espionage.

-Tracy last visited Gerhkovich in April.
+Tracy last visited Gershkovich in April.
 The US Embassy confirmed Monday's visit but did not immediately provide more information.
 The 31-year-old US citizen was arrested in the city of Yekaterinburg while on a reporting trip to Russia.
-A Moscow court last week upheld a ruling to keep him in custody until August 30.
+A Moscow court last week upheld a ruling to keep him in custody until Aug 30.

 Gershkovich and his employer denied the allegations, and the US government declared him to be wrongfully detained.
 His arrest rattled journalists in Russia where authorities have not provided any evidence to support the espionage charges.